BO | בוא | “Come ” – COME WITH ME TO PHARAOH …

 G-d told Moses specifically that these last three plagues will serve as a reminder for future generations of the exodus account – Exodus 10:2.

-In the scriptures of New Testament about upper heavenly attributes
+In the scriptures of New Testament we can find the upper heavenly attributes

 The Three Upper Sefirot: